-Enterprise Risk Management (ERM) improves decision-making by objectively considering and managing the uncertainties in running a business and the appetites and tolerances for bearing risk.
+Enterprise Risk Management (ERM) helps you identify and manage the risks in running your firm while balancing the appetites and tolerances for bearing risk.

 What is ERM?

 Business means taking risk and risk means uncertainty.
-Some risks are common to all companies while other risks are unique to your organization.
-ERM uses a comprehensive, holistic, and objective framework of methods and approaches to identify, measure, monitor, and continuously improve the management of risk whether financial, credit, operational, reputational, legal, or strategic in nature.
+Some risks are common to all companies while other risks are unique to your firm.
+ERM uses a broad and objective set of policies and procedures to identify, measure, monitor, and improve risk management.
+It can be applied to any risk source including financial, credit, and operational risks.

 What is the value of ERM?

-Prudently managing risk improves the chance of achieving organizational goals and objectives such as maximizing profits, increasing book value, accessing excess capital, or expanding into new markets.
-Some companies implement ERM to better balance their risk profile against their risk appetites and tolerances.
-Other companies seek to gain greater control effectiveness, justify an uplift in their credit or quality rating, or join competitors in realizing the full benefit of industry best practices.
-Effective ERM is a necessity for best-in-class companies.
+Effective ERM improves the chance of achieving your firm’s goals.
+Those can include maximizing profits, increasing book value, accessing excess capital, or expanding into new markets.
+Some firms use ERM to better balance their risk profile against their risk appetites and tolerances.
+Other firms want improved controls, or an uplift to their credit or quality rating.
+Some firms want to join competitors in realizing the full benefit of industry best practices.
+Effective ERM is a must-have for best-in-class companies.

 How can Huggins help?

-Insurance is an important tool to transfer risk and within the insurance business actuaries are expert risk professionals.
-We have real-world experience designing, improving, and implementing ERM solutions.
-In addition to Economic Capital Modeling, which can be a component of ERM, Huggins customizes the following services to the current state of your organization’s ERM framework whether mature, evolving, or not yet in existence:
+Insurance is an important tool to transfer risk.
+In the insurance business actuaries are expert risk professionals.
+We have the experience you need to design, improve, and implement ERM solutions.
+Our ERM analysis often includes Economic Capital Modeling, which is a special part of ERM.
+We customize the following services to the current state of your ERM whether mature, evolving, or not yet in place.

 Build, Improve or Review an ERM Framework